The Brave Little Tailor: Europe

 A variant has been reported to be present in Spanish folktale collections, specially from the folktale compilations of the 19th century.
 The tale has also been attested in American sources.

 A scholarly inquiry by Italian Istituto centrale per i beni sonori ed audiovisivi ("Central Institute of Sound and Audiovisual Heritage"), produced in the late 1960s and early 1970s, found twenty-four variants of the tale across Italian sources.

 A Danish variant, Brave against his will ("Den tapre Skrædder"), was collected by Jens Christian Bay.

 Joseph Jacobs located an English version from Aberdeen, named Johnny Gloke, which was first obtained by Reverend Walter Gregor with the name John Glaick, the Brave Tailor and published in The Folk-Lore Journal.
 Jacobs wondered how the Grimm's tale managed to reach Aberdeen, but he suggests it might have originated from an English compilation of the brothers' tales.
 The tale was included in The Fir-Tree Fairy Book.

 Irish sources also contain a tale of lucky accidents and a fortunate fate that befalls the weaver who squashes the flies in his breakfast: The legend of the little Weaver of Duleek Gate (A Tale of Chivalry).
 The tale was previously recorded in 1846 by Irish novelist Samuel Lover.

 In the Hungarian tale Százat egy ütéssel ("A Hundred at One Blow"), at the end of the tale, the tailor mumbles in his sleep about threads and needles, and his wife, the princess, hears it.
 When confronted by his father-in-law, the tailor dismisses any accusations by saying he visited earlier a tailor's shop in the city.

 A Russian variant collected by Alexander Afanasyev, called "The Tale of the Bogatyr Gol' Voyanskoy" (the name roughly translatable as "poor warrior") has a peasant kill a number of horse-flies and mosquitoes bothering his horse.
 After that, he goes to adventure on said horse after leaving a message about his "deed" carved into a tree, inviting other heroes to join him.
-After being joined by Yeruslan Lazarevich, Churilo Plyonkovich and Prince Bova, the four defeat the defenders of a kingdom ruled by a princess, upon which the peasant drinks the magic water the princess has, becomes a bogatyr for real and marries her.
+After being joined by Yeruslan Lazarevich, Churilo Plyonkovich and Bova Korolevich, the four defeat the defenders of a kingdom ruled by a princess, upon which the peasant drinks the magic water the princess has, becomes a bogatyr for real and marries her.